Another trip to Northern BC – Trek to Terrace where the snow fell

 Terrace is a 1500km and about an 17 hour drive or an hour and a half plane ride from Vancouver.
 If you fly, it will take about as long to get to Terrace as it does to get to Whistler from the Vancouver International Airport.

-BC’s North, actually Central but who’s counting…
+BC’s North, actually Central but whose counting…

 Terrace has a new Craft Brewery!
-Sherwood Mountain which was started up by Darryl and Linda – longtime community people.
+Sherwood Mountain was started up by Darryl and Linda – longtime community people..
 Had to stop in for a taste and Growler fill.
 It sure has some bigtime community support.
 Appears that Terracites like their beer.
 Then we head to Shames mountain to get our fill on no crowds and lots and lots of snow.
 With freezing levels right at valley floor we knew the quality of snow there would be acceptable.

 Shames is a small local ski resort which averages 12 meters (approximately 40 feet) of snowfall a year.
 The surrounding Skeena Range mountains are “only” about 1800m to 2000m high.
 Shames’ base area elevation is at about 700m and extends to about 1100m.
 The resort area is 144 acres and occupies less then 10% of their huge 8,730 acres of tenure.
 To put that number into perspective, Whistler/Blackcomb’s total lift-served area is 8,171 acres while Vail has 5,289 acres of lift-served terrain.
-However because of the resort’s location in North – Central BC serving a population of about 30 to 40,000 people, Shames only gets 30,000 or so skier visits a year; a bit less than our home mountain of Whistler/Blackcomb sees in a busy winter day!
+However because of the resort’s location in North – Central BC serving a population of about 30 to 40,000 people, Shames only gets 30,000 or so skier visits a year; a bit more than our home mountain of Whistler/Blackcomb sees in a busy winter day!